Truth

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This indicates the protagonist's commitment to Mary and Dan Rather make the active decision to move forward with the investigation and commit to the story.
 They decide to pursue it for broadcast despite potential political ramifications., moving from reaction to action.

 The Collapse moment at 93 minutes (74% through) represents the emotional nadir.
 Here, CBS announces an independent investigation and distances itself from the story.
 Mary realizes her career is over.
 Dan Rather's legacy is tarnished.
-The death of their reputations and the ideal of truth-seeking journalism., shows the protagonist at their lowest point.
+The death of their reputations and the ideal of truth-seeking journalism., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 100 minutes initiates the final act resolution at 80% of the runtime.
 Mary realizes that regardless of the document controversy, the core truth of the story was never disproven.
 She chooses to stand by her journalism and her principles rather than capitulate., demonstrating the transformation achieved throughout the journey.